rompstar/Rays_FFmpeg_Commander_Toolbox/README.md

 note: always read the CHANGELOG.md for latest revision info and Download the latest software version...

+I wanted it to have that classic Solaris 8 inspired look, so that's why it looks like that.

 ![Screenshot description](<Screenshot From 2025-08-31 13-20-09.png>)

 ## Demo Video